ioanmeri/ssl-tls-operations/04-encryption-algorithms.md

 | Integer Factorization (RSA)           | 1024 bits       | 3072 bits     | 15360 bits     |
 | Descrete Logarithm (DH, DSA, Elgamal) | 1024 bits       | 3072 bits     | 15360 bits     |
 | Elliptic Curves (ECDH, ECDSA)         | 160 bits        | 256 bits      | 512 bits       |

+## Private / Symmetric Key Encryption

+**Private** meaning there is only one key involved and it is private to both parties involved in the secure communication

+**Symmetric** meaning that encryption and decryption are using the same key.
+Both parties should known the secret key in advance.
+Key exchange should be done by other means (mail, word of mouth, messages)

+- DES, 3DES, AES, RC4
+- Based on single common shared secret key
+- Faster than Public Key encryption
+- Both sender and receiver should have the shared secret

+### Flow

+1. The sender encrypts the input data with the secret key and sends it across the receiver.

+2. The receiver uses the same shared key, which has been communicated to him previously, by some other means, to decrypt the message

+If the shared secret key is compromised the safe communication fails

+## Private / Symmetric Key Encryption - AES

+Advanced encryption standard

+- Based on Rijndael algorithm
+- Block cipher
+- Modes
+  - Electronic Codebook (ECB)
+  - Cipher Block Chaining (CBC)
+  - Output Feedback (OFB)
+  - Counter (CTR)
+  - Galois / Counter Mode (GCM) - Recommended over others
+- 128, 192 and 256 bits